929th State Flight Test Centre named for V. P. Chkalov: Office of the Center and main divisions

-The track-measuring complex (TEC) is designed to use objects and battlefields combined into a single polygon-measuring complex, which provide flight tests of aircraft equipment and weapons, conduct combat training of combat units of the Air Force and Russian Naval Aviation, as well as participate in other flight tests of weapons of the Armed Forces of the Russian Federation.
+The track-measuring complex (TEC) is designed to use objects and battlefields combined into a single proving ground, which provide flight tests of aircraft equipment and weapons, conduct combat training of combat units of the Aerospace Forces and Russian Naval Aviation, as well as participate in other flight tests of weapons of the Armed Forces of the Russian Federation.
 The TEC includes systems for managing facilities, collecting and processing information, five Military training grounds, three test stations, and two commandant's offices.
-The largest aviation training ground in Russia is Groshevo (Vladimirovka), 22 km from Akhtubinska; the rest are in Kazakhstan: Turgai, Sagyz, Suyunduk, Terekta and Atyrau, at a distance of 500-800 km from Akhtubinsk.
+The largest aviation training ground in Russia is Groshevo (Vladimirovka), 22 km from Akhtubinsk; the rest are in Kazakhstan: Turgai, Sagyz, Suyunduk, Terekta and Atyrau, at a distance of 500–800 km from Akhtubinsk.

 In 2008 the 929th Centre's subordinate organisations were listed as: